 The picture on the left is the small pub while the picture on the right was the side of the Adias store 24 hours later….below is the famous Hof Brau House – with no TVs

 I did get back to Munich and civilization about 8pm the night before my flight back to Mexico – Munich has improved since Sharon and I were last there 15 years ago.
-Walked around the old town while waiting for the Holland-Argentina game to start and I attached a lot of pictures.
+Walked around the old town while waiting for the Holland-Argentina game to start.
 After a late night watching penalties, off to airport early and was happy to have a 12 hour flight ahead of me to sleep.

 Two interesting interactions regarding U.S. politics – both were relatively long conversations.